 OUT COMES: TOTAL: 60 PERIODS Ability to understand power system planning and operational studies.
-Ability to acquire knowledge on Formation of Bus Admittance and Impedance Matrices and Soluti on of Networks.
+Ability to acquire knowledge on Formation of Bus Admittance and Impedance Matrices and Solut on of Networks.
 Ability to analyze the power flow using GS and NR method Ability to find Symmetric and Unsymmetrical fault Ability to understand the economic dispatch.
-Ability to analyze the electromagnetic transients.